International non-governmental organization: History

+International non-governmental organizations emerged as a result of the need for humanitarian aid as global problems increased after World Wars.
+No single government could solve these problems leading to the formation of INGOs.
+Governments began offering greater support to private, international organizations, and NGOs in the 1980s as a way of allowing more time and resources to be spent on national projects.
+Often, a humanitarian aid organization would clash with a government's approach to tackle a situation.
+In such cases, INGOs have sought out autonomy to extend help regardless of political or ethnic affiliation.

 In 1910, the Union of International Associations (UIA) were the first to suggest that a "super-national" status be given to international organizations with diplomatic intentions without governmental influence.
 The International Law Association (ILA) modified this, adding that this "super-national" organizational status may be adopted for associations formed for no profit.
+One of the oldest organization to be referred to an INGO is Save the Children-UK that was founded in 1919.
+Since then, INGOs have been operating under their founding principles to provide different community welfare models.

 Activities

-The main focus of INGOs is to provide relief and developmental aid to developing countries.
-Health-related projects such as HIV/AIDS awareness, prevention and treatment, clean water, and malaria prevention—and education-related projects such as schools for girls and providing books—help to provide the social services that the country's government does not provide.
-International non-governmental organizations are some of the first responders to natural disasters, like hurricanes and floods, or crises that need emergency relief.
+The number of INGOs performing different activities has varied considerably over time.
+Many INGOs today provide relief and developmental aid to communities that are in crisis.
+These programs include health-related projects such as HIV/AIDS awareness, prevention and treatment, clean water, and malaria prevention.
+INGO roles extend to education-related projects such as ensuring equitable education for all genders and providing books.
+Overall, INGOs help to provide the social services that governments do not provide.
+International non-governmental organizations are some of the first responders to natural disasters, like hurricanes and floods, or crises that need emergency relief such as the International Red Cross and Red Crescent Movement.
 Other organizations, like the International Justice Mission, are working to make judicial systems more effective and legitimate.
-Still others, such as those promoting micro-finance and education, directly impact citizens and communities by developing skills and human capital while encouraging citizen empowerment and community involvement.
+Other INGOs promote micro-finance and education which directly impact citizens and communities by developing skills and human capital while encouraging citizen empowerment and community involvement.

 NGOs, in general, account for over 15% of total international development aid, which is linked to economic development.
 As of 2007, aid (partly contributed to by INGOs) over the past thirty years is estimated to have increased the annual growth rate of the bottom billion by one percent.